 The Competition Commission (Commission) is the principal competition authority responsible for enforcing the Ordinance through enforcement proceedings before the Competition Tribunal.
 Decisions made by the Tribunal and other courts are also important sources of law for the competition regime in Hong Kong.

 Guidance on how the Commission intends to interpret and give effect to various provisions of the Ordinance is available in its detailed guidelines issued pursuant to the Ordinance.
-Further guidance is offered through the Commission’s policy documents such as the Enforcement Policy, the Leniency Policy for Undertakings Engaged in Cartel Conduct and the Guidance Note on Fees Payable for Making an Application to the Competition Commission.
+Further guidance is offered through the Commission’s policy documents such as the Enforcement Policy, the Leniency Polices and the Guidance Note on Fees Payable for Making an Application to the Competition Commission.

 The Commission’s decisions made under sections 11 and 26 of the Ordinance and block exemption orders made under section 15 of the Ordinance are also important indicators of how competition law will operate in Hong Kong.
 These can be found on the Decisions Register and Block Exemption Orders Register respectively.